This post contains affiliate links.

-Did you know Chapultepec Park in Mexico City is the largest park in Latin America?
-Spanning over 1,600 acres, it’s an oasis of greenery and an escape from the bustling city outside it.
-However, Chapultepec isn’t your usual park, and there’s MUCH more to it than just some trees and jogging trails.
+It’s known as the lungs of Mexico City and is an oasis of greenery and an escape from the bustling city outside it.
+However, Chapultepec isn’t your usual park by any means and there’s much more to it than just some trees and jogging trails.

 1. Enjoy the View at Castillo de Chapultepec

 Visiting the imposing Chapultepec Castle is the best thing to do in Chapultepec Park and you should definitely prioritize it.
 Entrance to the castle costs 70 pesos / 3.50 usd per person and is so worth the money.

 We started our day walking up the winding road to the top of “Grasshopper Hill” where the castle sits.
 Once there, we explored the gardens and took in the beautiful panoramic view of Mexico City.
 On a sunny day it’s really stunning.

 There’s also a museum explaining the history of the castle and lots of totally ornate and over the top bedrooms, bathrooms and sitting rooms you can check out.